monty23monty/6th-Form-Bridging/Readme.md

 ## Project Overview

 This project involves designing, coding, testing, and evaluating a Python program that converts between binary and decimal (denary) numbers.
 The purpose of this project is to demonstrate two different approaches to solving the problem: using Python's built-in functions and implementing custom algorithms.
-The project is organized into two branches: `simple` and `complex`.
+The project is organised into two branches: `simple` and `complex`.

 ## Branches

 ### 1. Simple Branch

-The `simple` branch focuses on utilizing Python's built-in functions for converting between binary and decimal numbers.
+The `simple` branch focuses on utilising Python's built-in functions for converting between binary and decimal numbers.
 This approach is straightforward and leverages Python’s powerful standard library to achieve the desired conversions with minimal code.

 #### Key Functions Used:
 - **`bin()`**: Converts a decimal (integer) number to a binary string.